hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 instance is N. Since each new WM instance is required to have a higher value, the WM value for the stream is ever-increasing.

-So-called _WM coalescing_ happens when there are two inputs that are merged into one stream - the lowest current WM value of all the merged streams is used for the merged stream.
+So-called _WM coalescing_ happens when there are two streams that are merged into one - the lowest current WM value of all the merged streams is used for the merged stream.

 #### Example